• HOME

 My passion for art and the Impressionists led me to visit Rouen.
 There, I discovered the beautiful medieval quarter of Rouen old town.

 I visited France several times over the past years but never went as far as Normandy.
-I’d been dreaming of discovering some of the main sights of what I always imagined like a beautiful region: the Mont-Saint-Michel at low and high tide, a long reflection on the ravages of war at the WW1 battlefields, moments of bliss at one of the pretty towns along the coast, a walk on the cliffs of l’Etretat.
+I’d been dreaming of discovering some of the main sights of what I always imagined like a beautiful region: the Mont-Saint-Michel at low and high tide, the American Cemetery and Memorial, moments of bliss at one of the pretty towns along the coast, a walk on the cliffs of Etretat.

 Rouen Half-Timbered Houses

-Rouen, a fantastic short break from Paris
+A fantastic short break from Paris

 I studied the map, looking for a destination not too far from Paris and attractive enough.
-My passion for nature and outdoors is second only to my love for art and architecture.
+My passion for nature and the outdoors is second only to my love for art and architecture.
 That’s how I got to decide where to spend these few days.
 I would head to Rouen, the capital of Normandy.
-After all, Normandy is where Impressionism was born, and with that in mind, I remembered Monet’s beautiful paintings of the Rouen Cathedral, captured at different times of the day and of the year.
+After all, Normandy is where Impressionism was born.
+And with that in mind, I remembered Monet’s beautiful paintings of the Rouen Cathedral, captured at different times of the day and of the year.

 And so Rouen it was.